 These milk rolls are soft, fluffy and full of flavour.
 They're delicately sweet and as light as air!
 The milk bread rolls are easy to make by hand from scratch and taste incredible.
 They're tasty buns that go with many dishes.

 These yeasted milk rolls are fluffy and flavourful.

 They don't require a lot of kneading, but just some time to rise.

 They're perfect as dinner rolls, as burger buns or just spread with butter and a sprinkling of sea salt.
 But in fact, I'm happy just to spread them with a little butter, fresh from the oven, and eat them on their own.
 They need no adornment.

-The bread is really airy, soft and delicate, with a subtle sweetness.
+The milk buns are really airy, soft and delicate, with a subtle sweetness.
 They're definitely my ultimate dinner rolls.

 - Not much kneading

 Milk - A full-fat whole milk is best for this recipe.

 Yeast - makes the buns rice and get fluffy.

 Flour - use all-purpose flour (aka plain flour).